 Optionally, the PipelineJob run method allows you to specify a custom service account at runtime.
 I’d recommend using this with a more least-privilege approach used to define the role list in a production setting.

-Below I’ve provided an example architecture on how to run Vertex AI Pipelines using dbt.
-I’m by no means suggesting this is the one and only way to do it, but rather providing a template for you to use and improve upon.
+Below, we have provided an example architecture on how to run Vertex AI Pipelines using dbt.
+This is just one way to do it.

 Here we’ve defined a simple pipeline, however, this general approach can be expanded to accommodate multiple different transformative steps in conjunction with ML oriented steps.